calebyhan/orbit/docs/04-data-sources/reddit_api.md

 * Can fetch, normalize, and store posts within quota and cutoff.
 * Produces curated daily aggregates with the fields above.
-* Integrates with optional LLM escalation and emits sentiment fields consistently.
+* Integrates with Gemini batch API and emits sentiment fields consistently.
+* Multi-key rotation (if enabled) distributes load across available API keys.

 ---